DanielJabbour/StyleTransfer/README.md

   <img src="Images/stanford.png?raw=true" title="Starry Night combined with Stanford's Hoover Tower, image taken from Stanford's CS231n course" alt="Style Transfer Image"/>
 </p>

-This project was built using the Numpy, Tensorflow and Keras libraries, and trained on an AWS EC2 GPU instance.
+This project was built using the Numpy, Scipy, and Tensorflow/Keras libraries, and trained on an AWS EC2 GPU instance.
 You can clone this repository and give it a try with your own images!
 Depending on your computational power though, you might be waiting a long time before you get your new art.

+## Requirements

+You will need to install the following python packages:

+ * Numpy
+ * Scipy
+ * Pillow
+ * Tensorflow
+ * Keras

+Please note that as of when this was posted, support for tensorflow for Python 3.7.X is unavailable, and you won't be able to test this using Python 3.7.
+Python version 3.6 or below will have support and should work fine.

 ## Data Preprocessing

 Before performing any training, the content and style images have to be formatted into appropriate Numpy arrays to be used in a TensorFlow Graph, as well as slightly modified to achieve better results.
 This is accomplished through the "preprocess" script where images are converted into a 1 x 512 x 512 x 3 array with the mean RGB values subtracted, then inverted to follow a BGR colour scheme.

 ## Content and Style Representations